 The timetable of this course can be found in uSis.

 Mode of instruction

-If the course will take place offline, the course will consist of 6 two-hour offline lectures.
-In case of a fully online course, it will consist of 10 online one-hour lectures, during which specific aspects of the literature will be further elaborated upon.
+The course consists of 10 online one-hour lectures, during which specific aspects of the literature will be further elaborated upon.

 The lectures will be given by Prof. Van der Woude